 • The written notice you received (An Important Message from Medicare About Your Rights) tells you how to reach this organization.
-Or find the name, address, and phone number of the Quality Improvement Organization for your state in Addendum A.
+Or find the name, address, and phone number of the Quality Improvement Organization for your state in Appendix A at the back of this document.